Periodic table: Order of subshell filling

-The first eighteen elements can thus be arranged as the start of a periodic table.
+The first 18 elements can thus be arranged as the start of a periodic table.
 Elements in the same column have the same number of valence electrons and have analogous valence electron configurations: these columns are called groups.
 The single exception is helium, which has two valence electrons like beryllium and magnesium, but is typically placed in the column of neon and argon to emphasise that its outer shell is full.
 (Some contemporary authors question even this single exception, preferring to consistently follow the valence configurations and place helium over beryllium.)
 There are eight columns in this periodic table fragment, corresponding to at most eight outer-shell electrons.
 A period begins when a new shell starts filling.
-Finally, the colouring illustrates the blocks: the elements in the s-block (coloured red) are filling s-orbitals, while those in the p-block (coloured yellow) are filling p-orbitals.
+Finally, the colouring illustrates the blocks: the elements in the s-block (coloured red) are filling s orbitals, while those in the p-block (coloured yellow) are filling p orbitals.

 Starting the next row, for potassium and calcium the 4s subshell is the lowest in energy, and therefore they fill it.
 Potassium adds one electron to the 4s shell ([Ar] 4s1), and calcium then completes it ([Ar] 4s2).
 However, starting from scandium ([Ar] 3d1 4s2) the 3d subshell becomes the next highest in energy.
 The 4s and 3d subshells have approximately the same energy and they compete for filling the electrons, and so the occupation is not quite consistently filling the 3d orbitals one at a time.
 The precise energy ordering of 3d and 4s changes along the row, and also changes depending on how many electrons are removed from the atom.
-For example, due to the repulsion between the 3d electrons and the 4s ones, at chromium the 4s energy level becomes slightly higher than 3d, and so it becomes more profitable to have a [Ar] 3d5 4s1 configuration than an [Ar] 3d4 4s2 one.
-A similar anomaly occurs at copper.
+For example, due to the repulsion between the 3d electrons and the 4s ones, at chromium the 4s energy level becomes slightly higher than 3d, and so it becomes more profitable for a chromium atom to have a [Ar] 3d5 4s1 configuration than an [Ar] 3d4 4s2 one.
+A similar anomaly occurs at copper, whose atom has a [Ar] 3d10 4s1 configuration rather than the expected [Ar] 3d9 4s2.
 These are violations of the Madelung rule.
-Such anomalies however do not have any chemical significance, as the various configurations are so close in energy to each other that the presence of a nearby atom can shift the balance.
-The periodic table therefore ignores these and considers only idealised configurations.
+Such anomalies, however, do not have any chemical significance: most chemistry is not about isolated gaseous atoms, and the various configurations are so close in energy to each other that the presence of a nearby atom can shift the balance.
+Therefore, the periodic table ignores them and considers only idealized configurations.

 At zinc ([Ar] 3d10 4s2), the 3d orbitals are completely filled with a total of ten electrons.
 Next come the 4p orbitals, completing the row, which are filled progressively by gallium ([Ar] 3d10 4s2 4p1) through krypton ([Ar] 3d10 4s2 4p6), in a manner analogous to the previous p-block elements.
 From gallium onwards, the 3d orbitals form part of the electronic core, and no longer participate in chemistry.
 The s- and p-block elements, which fill their outer shells, are called main-group elements; the d-block elements (coloured blue below), which fill an inner shell, are called transition elements (or transition metals, since they are all metals).